Upholsterer

 Re-upholsterers also fix furniture by repairing split seams, replacing broken springs, and replacing foam in seat cushions.

-Upholstery work requires considerable standing, bending, and stooping.
+Upholstery work is physically demanding, and requires considerable standing, bending, and stooping.
 It may involve handling heavy pieces of furniture.

 Upholsterers use a variety of hand tools.
 These include measuring tapes, pneumatic staplers, hammers, scissors, and pliers.
 They must be careful to avoid injury.
 They work indoors in shops or factories.
 These are usually well lit and clean, although sometimes dusty.